 The use or disclosure of information obtained from a family or from another source pursuant to this release and consent shall be limited to purposes directly connected with the administration of the program.

-Applicants will be required to sign the Federal Privacy Act Statement, which states under what conditions HUD will release resident information.
+Applicants will be required to sign the Federal Privacy Act Statement (Form 9886-A), which states under what conditions HUD will release resident information.

+The executed consent form will remain effective until the family is denied assistance, the assistance is terminated, or the family provides written notification to the PHA to revoke consent.

+Families have the right to revoke consent by notice to the PHA; however, revoking consent will result in termination or denial of assistance.

+NOTE 1: Revocation of consent or refusal to sign the consent form prohibits the PHA from requesting and accessing income information and financial records, including pulling any EIV reports and use of EIV data to verify income.

+NOTE 2: The PHA must notify the local HUD office when an applicant or participant family member revokes their consent.

 Requests for information by other parties must be accompanied by a signed release request in order for the HA to release any information involving an applicant or participant, unless disclosure is authorized under Federal or State law or regulations.

 Applying For Assistance